-In 2011, three Nelson based community nurses with child protection expertise and a detective from the local child protection team recognised there was a desperate need for child protection training and guidance that wasn’t easily available nationally or in the region.
-As a team of professionals working in the field of child abuse, we identified an immediate and critical need to train those adults who have any contact with children, young people and families through their job or as a community member.
+In 2011, three Nelson-based community nurses with child protection expertise and a detective from the local child protection team recognised there was a desperate unmet need for child protection training and guidance in New Zealand.

-We knew that a lack of access to training and guidance could be a significant barrier to helping or protecting children in need or at risk.
 Our team also recognised that community engagement was crucial to protecting children and young people from abuse and neglect.
-So, Safeguarding Children Initiative (SCI) was born with us for many years providing the training in our spare time and free of charge.
+Safeguarding Children Initiative was born.

-Willow has led the team as we developed the programmes, courses, and services offered by SCI .
-She will never lose her determination and tenacity to improve outcomes for the children and young people and believes that communities hold the key to keeping children and young people safe, and that we all have a vital role to play.
+Willow believes that communities hold the key to keeping children and young people safe, and that we all have a vital role to play.
 Her drive is to protect our most vulnerable citizens and bring their unique needs to the forefront of all we do.

-Since moving to Aotearoa New Zealand, she has been involved with Stopping Violence Services, Ministry of Justice group facilitator and youth worker for nine years.
-During this time, Louise has deepened her interest in Community and organisational response to child protection and family violence resulting in the co-development of a family violence case management model for use by organisations.
+Louise has been involved with Stopping Violence Services and has been a Ministry of Justice group facilitator and youth worker.
+During this time, Louise has deepened her interest in community and organisational responses to child protection and family violence.
+She has co-developed a family violence case management model.

 Louise spent a year working with national child protection training organisation Child Matters which included training Children’s Teams.
 Louise’s skills in training, collaboration as well as direct front line experience in family violence work, are crucial in helping to develop our Safeguarding Capacity Development service.